joudialiya/alx-system_engeneering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion 		: Delete the /tmp/my_first_derictory
 10-back 			: Back to previous directory
-11-lists			: Display all of the content of the wd, its parrent, the /boot directory is long format
+11-lists			: Display all of the content of the wd, its parrent, the /boot directory is long format 12-file-type			: Display informatino about the /tmp/iamafile [uses file command]